-This is the second of three lessons about Adverbs.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Adverbs.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

-– Review the three categories of adverb from Lesson 1
+– Review the three categories of adverb from Chapter 1

 – Explore the sixteen subcategories of adverb in English